soroush62/Solar-Power-Modelling-Analysis-with-LightningChart-Python/README.md

-# Solar Power Modelling Analysis with LightningChart Python
+# Solar and Weather Conditions Analysis with LightningChart

 ## Introduction